Amy Casey Cooks

 whole recipe for baked frittata

-what to serve with frittata
+What to serve with frittata

 What's so wonderful about a baked frittata is that it can be served at any meal.
 For breakfast, brunch, lunch or dinner, serve the baked egg dish with a simple green salad with balsamic vinaigrette, this melon and fresh mozzarella salad, my healthy chickpea salad, fruited quinoa salad or my tasty cauliflower rice pilaf.

-just one more thing
+One more thing

 Recipe